 In short, there are two schools of thought.
 In September last year a study was published in the journal BMJ Evidence-Based Medicine which concluded that indeed coffee drunk in pregnancy could lead to miscarriage, stillbirth, low birth weight and/or small for gestational age and childhood acute leukaemia.

-This study analysed over 1,200 studies of coffee’s effect on pregnancy, but was dismissed by the coffee industry and has not been endorsed by The Foods Standards Agency, who still conclude that “Based on current scientific opinion, the FSA advises pregnant and breastfeeding women not to have more than 200mg of caffeine over the course of a day, which is roughly two mugs of instant coffee or one mug of filter coffee.”
+Researchers noted during their study of over 1,200 reports, that the effect of drinking coffee in pregnancy is reliably associated with major negative pregnancy outcomes.
+However, this is dismissed by the coffee industry and has not been endorsed by The Foods Standards Agency, who stick by their belief that 200mg a day is safe, stating “Based on current scientific opinion, the FSA advises pregnant and breastfeeding women not to have more than 200mg of caffeine over the course of a day, which is roughly two mugs of instant coffee or one mug of filter coffee.”

 Of course, you’ll know this, but when asking yourself can I drink coffee during pregnancy, the real question is can I drink caffeine during pregnancy.
 So other consumables, like energy drinks, tea and chocolate also need to be considered when considering this question.